A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

 \subsection{Comparison with Conventional Deconvolution Methods}

-For comparison, we also performed deconvolution on observed blurred MPI images with the conventional Wiener and Lucy-Richardson methods.
-The respective algorithms available in MATLAB (Mathworks, Natick, MA, USA) were used.
-Note that neither of these algorithms is blind, but rather require information about the imaging PSF.
-Here, we utilized the exact PSF for both of these algorithms.
+For comparison, we also performed deconvolution on blurry MPI images with the conventional Wiener and Lucy-Richardson methods, using the respective algorithms available in MATLAB (Mathworks, Natick, MA, USA).
+Note that neither of these algorithms is blind, but rather explicitly require information about the imaging PSF.
+Here, we utilized the exact PSF for both of these algorithms in the case of simulations.
+For the results from the imaging experiment, we utilized the same PSF as in simulations.
 The noise-to-signal power ratio parameter of Wiener deconvolution was set to 1.0.
 The iteration number parameter of Lucy-Richardson was set to 100.
-The $\epsilon$ parameter of the proposed $l_1$ ball projection in each iteration was set to be the 98\% of the $l_1$ norm of the iterate.
 The comparison of techniques was performed using the peak signal-to-noise ratio (PSNR) metric, which is defined as follows:

 Here, $MAX$ is the peak signal intensity of the ideal image and $MSE$ is the root-mean-squared error between the ideal and the deconvolved image.
-PSNR is evaluated in dB.
+PSNR is evaluated in dB, with higher values corresponding to improved image quality.